 In fact, according to research and advisory firm Gartner, the company had a 0% market share for the fourth quarter of 2016.
 In January 2022, the company behind the phone decommissioned the use of its software, meaning BlackBerry devices running on its operating system no longer work.

 Why brand switching happens (and how to fight it)

 1. The price of your product doesn’t match its value

 The probability of them changing their mind increases when they get to the shelf and find a product that is priced far higher than they had expected.
-Or, if their preferred choice is out of stock.
-That hesitancy, is the first step towards switching to an alternative product.
-It has them thinking.
-The second step is if there is similar product merchandised nearby at a lower price, and the customer sees it as equal.
-If their preferred choice is out of stock, they need a viable alternative.
+Or if the preferred choice is out of stock.
+That hesitancy is the first step toward switching to an alternative product.
+They're thinking about what they should buy.